p-ja/acme-fitness-store/lab-guide/Lab-7-Set-Request-Rate-Limits.md

    }
    ```

-When the limit is exceeded, response will fail with `429 Too Many Requests` status.
+When the limit is exceeded, the response will fail with `429 Too Many Requests` status.

 ### Task 2: Update Spring Cloud Gateway Routes